 Areas You Can Admire

-- Sid’s unflinching boldness in expressing his beliefs, even when they are unpopular.
+- Their boldness in expressing his beliefs, even when they are unpopular.

-- Sid’s belief that God and Satan are in a cosmic battle for the souls’ of humans.
+- Their belief that God and Satan are in a cosmic battle for the souls’ of humans.

-- Sid’s perspective that his spiritual beliefs should influence how he chooses to live his life.
+- Their perspective that their spiritual beliefs should influence how he chooses to live his life.

-Sid believes that there is a hidden spiritual dimension that contains the power of the occult (occult means 'hidden') that he can summon and use for his own purposes.
-Sid believes that Satan lives in this dimension, and can give him power when he prays to him and performs rituals.
-In fact, one of the main reasons Sid decided to become a Satanist was the power and temporary pleasure it seemed to offer.
+A Satanist believes there is a hidden spiritual dimension that contains the power of the occult (occult means ‘hidden’) and that he can summon and use it for his own purposes.
+They believe that Satan lives in this dimension, and can give him power when he prays to him and performs rituals.
+In fact, this person may have chosen to become a Satanist because of the power and temporary pleasure it seemed to offer.

 About the Trinity: